The Main “A” Targets and the Mini-Targets

-The ‘main’ targets are every A on the piano (including A0 and A7).
+The ‘A’ targets are the ‘main’ targets and include every A on the piano – including A0 and A7.

 The ‘mini’ targets are the D’s and E’s in the 3rd and 4th octaves.

 The LC spreadsheet uses the locations of target notes to create the tuning.
 LC requires the ‘main’ target notes be entered.

 The ‘mini’ targets are used to refine the ‘shape’ of the the curve within the prime and sub prime octaves.

 Prime Octave Mini Targets: Even though the width of the prime octave’s may be perfect, the piano’s scaling within that octave often results in ‘unbalanced’ pair of prime 5ths (A3/E4 & D4/A4).

 This can be easily determined by simply tuning tuning A3, D4, E4, and A4 to the FAC tuning or whatever other tuning (template) being used and then measuring the prime 5ths.
 If the widths of those prime 5ths are different, they will be beating unevenly and therefore need to be balanced for the most harmonious outcome.
 And unbalanced pair of prime 5ths, can often more easily be heard in the resultant prime 4ths (A3/D4 & E4/A4).
 Since the prime 4ths beat faster than the prime 5ths, the unbalance is easier to hear.
 The resultant prime 4ths really expose the unbalance.

 Here is where the ‘mini’ targets are used.
 Once the location of the mid point in that prime octave has been determined, the LC spreadsheet will use those ‘mini’ target correct balanced location when it creates the tuning.

 Establishing the mini target locations is done during mapping of the prime octave.
 Templates are used for this.